Whatever situation you’re in, it’s not the actual situation that determines your life. It’s your response to it.

 It’s not about the other company or business.
 It’s about the you that’s going to either be bigger or smaller than any challenge life has to give you — happy and successful or side-railed by inevitable bumps along the way.
 The choice is always yours.

-Tell us what you think.
+Tell us what you think by commenting below.
 Share your experiences of overcoming what seemed like insurmountable odds at a time in your life.
 What was the trigger or catalyst for you growing bigger than the challenge?
 Share your story; we want to hear from you!

 For Your Freedom,